Online Forensic Accounting Certificate

 Module sequence begins in January and July.
-Students will meet in live, synchronous class sessions.
-This hybrid format provides flexibility to students who are working professionals and value a rigorous learning environment.
+Students will meet one evening in ONLINE, SYNCHRONOUS class sessions.
+The online format provides flexibility to students who are working professionals and value a rigorous learning environment.

 The Certificate coursework embodies three modules delivered during each of Fall and Spring semesters.
-Weekly meetings via live virtual sessions, readings, exercises and assessments prepare students to earn the certificate.
+Weekly class sessions, readings, exercises and assessments prepare students to earn the certificate.
 CSUSB uses the Blackboard learning management system.
-Coursework will be posted in Blackboard for digital access.
+The course syllabus will be posted in Blackboard for digital access.

-The Course follows the curriculum set forth by the AICPA preparation for attaining the CFF (Certification in Forensic Accounting).
+The Course follows the curriculum set forth by the AICPA preparation for attaining the CFF (Certified in Financial Forensics credential).
 All students will have access to the AICPA's locked resources for CFF and ABV professionals.